nocomplexity/FreeAndOpenMachineLearning/ml-business-use.md

 -   Impact on available jobs and future man force needed.
 -   Who is responsible and who is liable when the application developed using machine learning goes seriously wrong?
--   Do you and your customers find it acceptable all kinds of data are combined to make more profit?
+-   Do you and your customers find it acceptable if all kinds of data sources are combined to make more profit?
 -   How transparent should you inform your customers on how privacy aspects are taken into account when using the machine learning